chavisclark/react_serverless/README.md

 # Travel agent landing page
 ![alt text](https://d3brgjqtir64ox.cloudfront.net/travel_landing.png "Travel page")

-### Description?
+### Description
 This is a small project that I am working on for my mother (awww) and I thought it would be cool create it with React.

 ## More about the project
-This project is uses BrowserSync for better visual testing across all browsers.
+This project uses BrowserSync for better visual testing across all browsers.
 It's a very simple project but I think it's nice to see React in different "real-world" use-cases.

 ### React ecosystem technologies